Skip to content

 climbing_stairs_backtrack.rb

-Backtracking algorithms do not explicitly decompose the problem but treat solving the problem as a series of decision steps, searching for all possible solutions through exploration and pruning.
+Backtracking algorithms typically do not explicitly decompose problems, but rather treat solving the problem as a series of decision steps, searching for all possible solutions through trial and pruning.

-We can try to analyze this problem from the perspective of decomposition.
-Let \(dp[i]\) be the number of ways to reach the \(i^{th}\) step, then \(dp[i]\) is the original problem, and its subproblems include:
+We can try to analyze this problem from the perspective of problem decomposition.
+Let the number of ways to climb to the \(i\)-th step be \(dp[i]\), then \(dp[i]\) is the original problem, and its subproblems include:

 \[ dp[i-1], dp[i-2], \dots, dp[2], dp[1] \]

-This leads to an important conclusion: the number of ways to reach the \(i-1^{th}\) step plus the number of ways to reach the \(i-2^{th}\) step equals the number of ways to reach the \(i^{th}\) step.
+This leads to an important conclusion: the number of ways to climb to the \(i-1\)-th step plus the number of ways to climb to the \(i-2\)-th step equals the number of ways to climb to the \(i\)-th step.
 The formula is as follows:

 \[ dp[i] = dp[i-1] + dp[i-2] \]

-This means that in the stair climbing problem, there is a recursive relationship between the subproblems, the solution to the original problem can be constructed from the solutions to the subproblems.
-Figure 14-2 shows this recursive relationship.
+This means that in the stair climbing problem, there exists a recurrence relation among the subproblems, the solution to the original problem can be constructed from the solutions to the subproblems.
+Figure 14-2 illustrates this recurrence relation.

-We can obtain the brute force search solution according to the recursive formula.
-Starting with \(dp[n]\), recursively decompose a larger problem into the sum of two smaller problems, until reaching the smallest subproblems \(dp[1]\) and \(dp[2]\) where the solutions are known, with \(dp[1] = 1\) and \(dp[2] = 2\), representing \(1\) and \(2\) ways to climb to the first and second steps, respectively.
+We can obtain a brute force search solution based on the recurrence formula.
+Starting from \(dp[n]\), recursively decompose a larger problem into the sum of two smaller problems, until reaching the smallest subproblems \(dp[1]\) and \(dp[2]\) and returning.
+Among them, the solutions to the smallest subproblems are known, namely \(dp[1] = 1\) and \(dp[2] = 2\), representing \(1\) and \(2\) ways to climb to the \(1\)st and \(2\)nd steps, respectively.

 Observe the following code, which, like standard backtracking code, belongs to depth-first search but is more concise: